- 1 Introduction

 or in Smalltalk:

 Of course, this is very useful while programming an elementary block.
 You can try out code fragments right in the editor.
 By the way: every window which shows code can evaluate code: the elementary block editor, the workspace windows and especially the debugger.
-For incremental programming, place a halt in you elementary block's code, and write the program (after testing it with doIt/printIt) right in the debugger.
+In the debugger, local variables and self (this) can be used in evaluated code.
+For incremental programming, place a halt in your elementary block's code, and write the program (after testing it with doIt/printIt) right in the debugger.

 For a full list of useful expressions, please refer to the Smalltalk/X Online Documentation.